greek-learner-texts/greek-learner-texts.github.io/other_data.md

 See <https://github.com/greek-learner-texts/vocabulary-data> for overall data-wrangling in progress.

-Join the `#vocabulary` channel on Slack for more discussion.
+Join the `#vocabulary` channel on Discord for more discussion.

 ## Morphology